1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 23) I’m interested in more author copies – or some galley proofs – mostly for reviewers.
 Some reviewers will not want e-copies.
 (I’m a reviewer and would not be receptive to an eBook.)
 Is this a possibility?

 I'm afraid this isn't possible, sorry.
 It's not in our budget.
-We also don't give out galley proofs due to it not being in our budget.
-But your paperback will be ready to print well in advance of the release date (see sample publishing schedule to the left) and you can purchase as many copies from us as you like at a 40% discount with free shipping and handling.
+We also don't give out print galley proofs due to it not being in our budget.
+But your paperback will be ready to print around three months in advance of the release date (see sample publishing schedule to the left) and you can purchase as many copies from us as you like to send out to reviewers who desire print.
 Also, don’t forget that you can sell these copies yourself, at author events, etc.

 24) Which distributor do you use and do you get copies into bookstores?